Sciss/NeovimSwing/README.md

   an sbt project whose definitions changed.
 - mouse control not yet implemented
 - repaint should be more efficient (specify dirty rectangle)
+- minimum supported API is directly encoded, in the future should be auto-generated from `--api-info`

 ## requirements / installation